ashtonsix/ascendency/README.md

 there is no user interface. you must edit the source code to change the program (look at [./pages/index.js](./pages/index.js))

+look at [./programs/README.md](./programs/README.md) for a guide to the simulator's programming language

 ```sh
 git clone git@github.com:ashtonsix/ascendency.git